mezzenascosilvana/fullstack/MyNotes.md

   - what is the padding for the <form> tag, it is providing by the <main> tag.
   - I SHOULD FOLLOW THE HTML STRUCTURE
 - How can I find the color ? // the colour is a hash number and it is provider by designer
- - a) Type #number whatever number and you will see the menu with the colors
+ - 1. Type #number whatever number and you will see the menu with the colors
- - b) Type the name of the color e.g : red
+ - 2. Type the name of the color e.g : red
- - c) Type rgb; you will see the menu with the colors
+ - 3. Type rgb; you will see the menu with the colors
-1. Question: why the border of the input tag didnt appear in red.
+1. Question: why the border of the input tag didnt appear in red
 2. Question: when should I use ( rgb or rgba ) ? ( e.g: border: 5px solid rgb(94, 37, 238);  box-shadow: 0 0 10px rgba(27, 26, 29);)
 - Group the <input>tags using <fieldset>  tag. feldset tag use legend tag
 - Input=> type = checkbox // you can check or uncheck it